Buying an EV just got more affordable

 What may become less easy for customers, however, is finding a model that qualifies for the incentive.
 As part of the Biden administration’s efforts to promote a domestic supply chain for EVs, eligible vehicles must meet certain requirements for how much of their battery components and critical minerals are sourced or manufactured in North America.

-It’s still unclear which cars will qualify, but Taylor Shively of the analytics firm CRU estimates that of the 17 available all-electric models, as few as 10 will qualify for the full credit, and not all variants of a model may be eligible.
+It’s still unclear how many cars will qualify, but Taylor Shively of the analytics firm CRU estimates that of the 17 available all-electric models, as few as 10 will get the full credit, and not all variants of a model may be eligible.
 Tesla, for example, has stated that certain versions of its most affordable offering, the Model 3, no longer qualify.

 Rivero has been telling clients to regularly check the Energy Department’s online tool that shows eligible vehicles.